What are the best things about your living place?

 + As they say, also the Swiss flag is a huge plus! 😉

-And when I zoom into our current city, Zurich, I can see…
+And when I zoom into my current home city Zurich, I can see…

 + The nature spots nearby.
 Even if we for example live quite in the city center, the forests, fields and the lake are in a walking distance.
 Zurich is surrounded by small mountains, highest of them being Uetliberg (869 m).